seupermission/PyThermometer/README.md

 ## MS Excel： MonitoingDHT11SerialPortByFile.xlsm

- * The Workbook provides an easy way to monitor serial port devices with the MS Excel
+ * The Workbook monitor serial port devices with the MS Excel

   * Key Points： serial port communication in the VBA through file